3mdeb/news-and-ideas/blog/content/post/2020-07-06-qubesos-fwupd-core.md

 ## Development roadmap

+The main issue we are facing now is the difference between fwupd versions in dom0 and usbVM.
+The newer version of the tool has different binaries locations.
-The next step of the development process will be replacing the static paths of fwupd with the dynamic ones, that will depend on the fwupd version.
-Soon we will add [heads update](http://osresearch.net/Installing-Heads.html) and UEFI capsule update support.
+Also, fwupdagent has more features (`get-updates` command).
+Therefore the next step of the development process will be replacing the static paths of fwupd with the dynamic ones, that will depend on the fwupd version.
+In addition, the `get-updates` command should properly obtain details of the update depending on the fwupd version.
+Soon we will add support for [heads updates](http://osresearch.net) and UEFI capsule updates.
 As well we want to implement installation by the qubes-builder.

 ## Summary